 Arachnoiditis is a progressive inflammatory disorder that affects the arachnoid or middle membrane that surrounds the brain and spinal cord.
 A primary arachnoid cyst is present at birth, but it may take years for symptoms to appear.

 The pressure the syrinx puts on the spinal cord and the damage that follows causes the symptoms of this disorder.
 The symptoms may include:

-- progressive weakness and pain in back, shoulders, arms, or legs
+- a progressive weakness and pain in the back, shoulders, arms, or legs

-- inability to feel hot or cold normally
+- an inability to feel hot or cold

 - bowel and bladder function problems